Online Services Available

 Registration Renewals

-Legislation requires motor vehicle owners to renew their vehicle registration by the end of the expiration month.
-However, there is a renewal grace period of one month.
-Registration renewal cards are mailed out from the Colorado Department of Revenue approximately two weeks before the expiration month.
-Please note that it is your responsibility to renew your vehicle registration in a timely manner, regardless of whether or not you receive your registration renewal card.
+Legislation requires motor vehicle owners to renew their vehicle registration by the end of the expiration month whether or not you are operating the vehicle Registration renewal cards are mailed out from the Colorado Department of Revenue approximately two weeks before the expiration month.
+Please note that renewal cards are a courtesy.
+It is your responsibility to renew your vehicle registration in a timely manner, regardless of whether or not you receive your registration renewal card..

-The new year sticker will be mailed to you within one week of receipt of payment.
-If you’ve moved to another county, mail your renewal to that county.
-View a list of other county clerks.
-You may renew your vehicle registration online at the link above.
+The new year sticker will be sent to the mailing address on file for the vehicle within one week of receipt of payment.
+If you’ve moved to another county, you must update your physical and/or mailing address online or in person at your local county office before you renew.
+View a list of other county clerk offices

 Emissions testing is not required in Eagle County.